Thin And Thick Skin: Know The Differences Here

 Is milk good for skin?

-Yes, milk is rich in proteins and is known to have antibacterial and antioxidant properties that can help heal and restore your natural skin barrier (6).
+Yes, milk is rich in proteins and is known to have antibacterial and antioxidanti XA substance that fights the ill effects of free radicals in the body, thereby protecting the skin from damage and improving its texture. properties that can help heal and restore your natural skin barrier (6).

 - Thick skin has five epidermis layers and mainly occurs in areas that receive the most friction, like the fingertips, palms, and soles.